 No one has favorited this theater yet

 Located in Kingston upon Thames, Surrey, in the west of Greater London.
-The Regal Cinema was built on an extended site of the Cinem Palace (1909-1931) which was demolished.
-It was built by the County Cinemas circuit in a lavish Art Deco style.
+The Regal Cinema was built on an extended site of the Cinem Palace (1909-1931) which was demolished (it has its own page on Cinema Treasures).
+The Regal Cinema was built by the County Cinemas circuit in a lavish Art Deco style.

 It was taken over by Union Cinemas in 1936 and the name was changed from Regal Cinema to Union Cinema in March 1937.
 Union Cinemas were about to be taken over by Associated British Cinemas (ABC) and when they did the take-over, ABC changed the name back to Regal Cinema in 1938.

 Regular stage shows were held over the years and broadcasts and recordings of the Wurlitzer organ were numerous with famed organists Phil Park, Sydney Torch, H. Robinson Cleaver, Harold Ramsay, Dudley Savage and Joseph Seal.

 In 1940 a German bomb did some damage to the cinema and the organ, but these were repaired.

 It was re-named ABC from August 1961 and in October 1972 the Wurlitzer organ was removed to be installed in the Musical Museum, Brentford, Middlesex.
 The ABC closed as a cinema on 17th July 1976 with Jim Bacus in “Blondie” and Barry Evans in “Adventures of a Taxi Driver”.